 Blue Reef Sharks & Blue Reef Rays

-The Blue Reef program is available for Clownfish (4-6 years old), the Rays (7-9 years old), and the Sharks (10-12 years old), and these are still our most popular programs today.
+The Blue Reef Beach Captain program has been running weekly since 2020 and is available for Rays (7-9 years old), and Sharks (10-12 years old).
+These all-day ocean programs are still our most popular programs today.

-For kids 13 and up who have excelled in their program, we now have a Junior Instructor program where kids can continue to develop their aquatic abilities and leadership skills.
+For kids 12 and up who have excelled in their program, we now have a Junior Instructor program where kids can continue to develop their aquatic abilities and leadership skills within the Beach Captain program.

 The BRO program introduces students to a variety of ocean sports, with a foundation in ocean safety and building strong swimming skills.
 We offer a 10 level program in each of our main ocean activities; Surfing, Snorkeling & Free Diving, Paddling, and Fishing.